Skip to Content

 When we say “leveling” here, we’re not talking about getting our rig level at a campsite.
 We’re referring to the importance of having the towing vehicle and travel trailer level with each other during transit.

 It’s typical for the weight of the trailer tongue to weigh down the rear of the towing vehicle.
 This can cause an unlevel towing situation, putting too much of the trailer’s weight onto the tow vehicle’s suspension.
-This, in turn, can result in too much sag at the rear of the tow vehicle, reducing the weight on the front/steer axle and resulting in a reduction of steering control.
+This, in turn, can result in too much sag at the rear of the tow vehicle, reducing the weight on the front/steer axle and resulting in a reduction of steering control (and increased possibility for trailer sway).

 Mounting the trailer coupler to the bottom of the frame does help raise the tongue, but it won’t significantly affect the tongue weight.
 So, a weight distribution hitch may still be needed.
 But, the underslung design can reduce the need for a RISE hitch.